pixalytics-ltd/Climate-drought/README.md

 ```

 - Run the test procedure in the activated conda environment where you define a local output directory: `python test_drought.py -y 52.5 -x 1.25 -s 20200101 -e 20221231 -p SPI -o <output-folder>`

+- Alternatively run the cells in test_cdi.ipynb to interactively test the different index objects

+## Index_viewer web app

+Script to generate a web app to view and interact with Index input and output data.
+To run:
+- ensure streamlit=1.8.1 is installed in your environmnt
+- change 'OUTPUT_DIR' to location of downloaded netcdf files from ECMWF and output JSON files
+- the 'DOWNLOADED' constant is a dictionary containing the details of data which has already been downloaded.
+I recommend downloading the required data for a number of test case CDI's using the test scripts, because the web app will hang if you try to download data while that's running.
+Bear in mind that the dates of the individual index data will not be the same as the arguments specified here, as the CDI requires longer time-periods of indices.
+- in the command line, activate climate-env
+- enter 'streamlit run index_viewer.py'
+The web app will start up in a window in your browser.